Mayfield and Five Ashes: Mayfield village

+Every September the village hosts its annual carnival.
+This is to commemorate the four Protestants who were executed here on 24 September 1556, burnt at the stake on ground opposite what is now Colkins Mill Church in Station Road.
+They are also commemorated in Lewes.
+The festivals are part of the Sussex bonfire tradition of marking the execution of Protestants by Queen (Bloody) Mary, and later, the discovery of the Catholic Gunpowder Plot.
+The procession marches through the village by torchlight on the third Saturday in September, ending with a bonfire and firework display in the recreation ground.
+Four burning crosses are carried in the procession in memory of the four people who were martyred in 1556.
+The money raised through the street collection is donated to local charities.

+Mayfield was a centre of the Wealden ironworking industry.

+The village is also known for its biennial festival of music and the arts, held in even-numbered years.
+Having been founded in 1970, the Mayfield Festival predominantly features the performance of classical music.

 Governance

 Mayfield and Five Ashes Civil Parish falls within the electoral ward simply called Mayfield.
 The population of this ward at the 2011 Census was 2,614.

 Toponymy

 The early village was recorded in the Domesday Book of 1086 within the Rape of Pevensey as Mesewelle, which may indicate a well on tableland or more likely "belonging to Meese", a Norman man's name, or less likely, a new well or well dedicated to the Virgin Mary.
 The meshing of Norman French and Anglo-Saxon into Middle English meant that one person was often referred to by several spellings in a lifetime.
 Various spellings of Meese include Meece, Mese, Mece, Mees, Mey, and May.

 The village name derives from both "Maghefeld" (a field where mayweed grows) and "maid's field" – the village sign depicts a maid.
-A number of 15th-century emigrants to the New World had the surname May rather than Maid, which indicates the Middle English "mayde" in signage began as a rebus.
+A number of 17th-century emigrants to the New World had the surname May rather than Maid, which indicates the Middle English "mayde" in signage began as a rebus.
 Mayfield used to be a part of the manor of Malling, to the north west of Lewes, which belonged to the Kings of Wessex.
 Between 823 and 836 AD, King Egbert of Wessex and his son Æthelwulf gave it to Canterbury Cathedral: it became an Archbishop's 'peculiar' in the Diocese of Canterbury, and one of the Archbishop's palaces was built here.
 It was transferred to the Diocese of Chichester in 1846.